 How to trade commodities

-The most user-friendly way of trading commodities is to use CFDs (Contract for Difference).
+One way of trading commodities is to use CFDs (Contract for Difference).
 CFDs are offered on many trading platforms and allow investors to directly trade oil, gas and coffee — among other commodities — without actually owning the underlying instrument.
 CFDs are versatile and enable traders to sell short, meaning they can potentially profit if the price of the commodity falls.

 Alternatively, investors can buy the stocks of firms that are heavily linked to the commodity markets.
-For example, shares in oil and gas giant Shell Plc will closely track the price of energy sector commodities.
+For example, shares in oil and gas giant Shell Plc (SHEL) will closely track the price of energy sector commodities.
 A firm’s profits are driven by the value of the commodity assets it holds, processes and sells, and some investors prefer to gain indirect exposure to the commodity sector by investing in equities.

 What drives commodity prices?